Key Points:

-Master Simultaneous Interpretation Skills
+Master Simultaneous Interpretation Techniques

 “My father taught me that the only way you can make good at anything is to practice, and then practice some more.” – Pete Rose